 - Waiting for the Telegram: Violet is confused after having a stroke and her memories come and goes, she can't remember her son and when told she will be receiving a telegram from the Queen, she remembers a sad moment from the past.
 As she reflects on this story to her only friend a gay nurse called Francis she notices the AIDS that will kill him soon.

 - Bittersweet Ending: Susan might still be married to a vicar and her Asian lover has moved away to a better shop and to bring his young bride to the UK, but she's going to AA and her husband is focusing more on her than the 'Fan Club'.
 Irene might be in jail but she has learnt skills that means a early release and a second chance in life.

-- Better to Die Than Be Killed: Doris, who chooses not to alert a visitor to the fact that she has fallen and is badly hurt, evidently preferring this to an undignfied existence in a nursing home which, she fears, would probably kill her anyway.
+- Better to Die than Be Killed: Doris, who chooses not to alert a visitor to the fact that she has fallen and is badly hurt, evidently preferring this to an undignified existence in a nursing home which, she fears, would probably kill her anyway.

 - Cloud Cuckoo Lander: Lesley.

 - Doomed Protagonist: Winfred in Playing Sandwichs, ends up back in jail due to his paedophilia, he reflects on it by saying

 - Winfred: It's the one part of my life that feels right... and that's the bit that's wrong.

 - Downer Ending: It's Alan Bennett's most believable trope.